 When contacting us, please make sure you quote your Student Identity number (SID), as this will speed-up any communication.
 Your SID is generated on receipt of your application and is shown in the header of all our correspondence

 Most of our communication is by email.
-Therefore, please check that any spam filters do not block emails ending in @anglia.ac.uk.
+Therefore, please check that any spam filters do not block emails ending in @aru.ac.uk.
 If you have given a college or university email address please check you can still access it during the summer.
 Do check your email regularly, and respond promptly so we can process your application as quickly as possible.
 Also, if your email changes, please let us know immediately so we can update your details.
+If you have applied via UCAS then update your UCAS application and this will update on our systems.
+UCAS can assist with this and can be contacted on 0371 4680468

 Types of further information we may require include: